cmry/cmry.github.io/_posts/2017-03-25-euclidean-v-cosine.md

 We divide the values of our vector by these norms to get a normalized vector.

-Applying the $L_1$ norm to our vectors will make them sum up to 1, as such:
+Applying the $L_1$ norm to our vectors will make them sum up to 1 respectively, as such:

 ```python